ios-xr/pathchecker/README.md

 ## Using Ansible

 To solve this problem using Ansible and automate your steps in the same way as you would on actual routers, check out the `ansible/` directory and the corresponind README.md

-The we use with Ansible is:
+The topology we use with Ansible is:
 ![topo](https://xrdocs.github.io/xrdocs-images/assets/images/ansible_pathchecker.png)

 The relevant README.md: